GovTechSG/techpass-user-docs/docs/home.md

 Please reach to us [here](support/overview?id=need-more-help) if you need SAML support for your product and services.

 ## TechPass Portal
-We provide a [self-service portal](https://portal.techpass.gov.sg) to facilitate any setting up of SSO for SG-TechStack products and IAM management of your users.
+We provide a [self-service portal](https://portal.techpass.gov.sg) to facilitate any setting up of SSO for SG TechStack products and IAM management of your users.

 ?> This self-service portal is accessible only via non SE-GSIB devices.